Emerging Leaders Program

 Over a three-month period, Emerging Leaders participate in masterclasses, multiple speaker series, Model United Nations simulations, and group mentorship sessions led by a mix of young professionals and industry leaders.

-The program is designed to help students strengthen their academic foundation, build leadership skills, and gain practical guidance for college and career success.
+The program is designed to help students strengthen their academic foundation, build leadership skills, and gain practical guidance for college and early-career success.

 Program Structure